mendix/docs/content/product-naming/product-naming.md

 ### App Team

-The people and roles invited to work on an app project.

 {{% alert type="info" %}}
 Capitalize, because **Team** is capitalized in the Developer Portal.
 {{% /alert %}}

 ### App User

-The app end-users invited to use your app.
+The app end-users invited to use your app while it is still being built.

 {{% alert type="info" %}}
 Capitalize in all instances.